Learn the Benefits of APIs

 If a connected treadmill were to use this API, it could show a wealth of information useful to the runner!
 Take this example of the response received after making a GET request to the Fitbit API.

 Once the treadmill receives a response, the user can see total calories burned, how they're tracking against the most recent fitness challenge, and more.

 Now put yourself in the shoes of the designer of the treadmill’s user interface.
 Do you have any ideas for a different user interface?
 Maybe one that takes advantage of some of the other data in the response?
 You very well might.
 This sort of flexibility to make changes to the user interface is an example of one of the benefits that you get from the sort of abstraction that APIs offer.

 Get this: Applications aren’t limited to using one API at a time!
 An application can make calls to multiple APIs and API providers.
 These composite applications are sometimes called mashups and, like a recipe that can include any ingredient, the only limitation in terms of what can be accomplished with a mashup is your imagination.

-Thanks to the thousands of APIs that software developers can reach over the Internet (more than 23,000 by last count according to ProgrammableWeb.com), the Web has turned into a programmable platform that’s equally, if not more, powerful than programmable platforms including Windows, Mac, and Linux.
+Thanks to the thousands of APIs that software developers and non-programmers equipped with citizen integration tools (citizen integrators) can reach over the Internet (more than 23,000 by last count according to ProgrammableWeb.com), the Web has turned into a programmable platform that’s equally, if not more, powerful than programmable platforms including Windows, Mac, and Linux.
 It’s like a giant spice rack that’s available to you at any time.
 The sooner you start rethinking your organization’s business processes and customer experiences as mashups built from off-the-shelf ingredients, the sooner you’ll be on your way to using APIs to transform your business!